Akbar Tanjung (footballer)

-Akbar Tanjung (born 16 May 1993), is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club PSM Makassar.
+Akbar Tanjung (born 16 May 1993), is an Indonesian professional footballer who plays as a defensive midfielder for Super League club PSM Makassar.

 Club career

 Badak Lampung

 He was signed for Badak Lampung to play in Liga 1 in the 2019 season.
 Tanjung made his league debut on 18 May 2019 in a match against TIRA-Persikabo.
 On 12 December 2019, Tanjung scored his first goal for Badak Lampung against Bhayangkara in the 60th minute at the Sumpah Pemuda Stadium, Bandar Lampung.

 PSIM Yogyakarta

 In 2021, Akbar Tanjung signed a contract with Indonesian Liga 2 club PSIM Yogyakarta.
 He made his league debut on 26 September in a 1–0 loss against PSCS Cilacap at the Manahan Stadium, Surakarta.

 PSM Makassar

 Tanjung was signed for PSM Makassar to play in Liga 1 in the 2022–23 season.
 He made his league debut on 23 July 2022 in a match against PSS Sleman at the Maguwoharjo Stadium, Sleman.